GKnirps/ukidek/year-04.md

 I bought some common and precious cut gems, some bars of metal of different kinds, some alcoholic beverages (we are still low on alcohol).
 I decided to not buy more animals, because our underground pastures are rather small at this time.

-I also bought many bins of cloth or leather.
+I also bought many bins of cloth and leather.
 We do not produce cloth at all and leather only in an insignificant amount.
 We may need it though.
 If I want to get a glass industry running, we need to collect sand in bags.
 The few bags we have are not even sufficient for our threshers to but our quarry bush leaves in.

 We are now out of stone crafts and had to throw in a few barrels of prepared meals as well.
 However, once we have a potter and a glasmaker, we will have more than enough useless crap to sell.